Uber and Lyft Accident Phases

 Uber and Lyft have become a real force in private transportation.
 Many people enjoy the services that these two rideshare companies provide.
 Calling for an Uber or Lyft car is very popular nowadays.
 It is simple, convenient, and affordable.
 However, being a rideshare driver is no guarantee against accidents.
-And indeed, the loose hiring practices of Uber and Lyft have given drivers a bad reputation.
+And indeed, the loose hiring practices of ride hailing companies have given drivers a bad reputation.
 Nearly anyone with a car and a driver’s license can drive for Uber or Lyft.

 In years past, drivers were responsible for carrying adequate insurance and dealing with accidents on their own.
 This has all changed.
 Uber and Lyft are now held liable for injuries suffered by both passengers and drivers.
 And if you have been in such a crash, you should hire a personal injury attorney in Los Angeles to look after your interests.

 Accident Stages—What You Need to Know as a Driver

 Your ability to claim compensation will depend on your driver status at the time of the accident.
 The rideshare companies break down compensation by driver stages, which are as follows:

 In this stage you are logged into your app but have no customers in your queue.
 If an accident occurs while you are in this stage, then the rideshare company is liable for $100,000 for personal injury expenses and $25,000 for property damage.

 It should be noted that if you are found at fault for the accident you will need to pay for your own repairs.

 If you are logged into your app and are in receipt of a ride request at the time of the accident, then you are in the second stage.
 You need not have picked up the passenger to receive the benefits of the stage.
 The latter includes $1 million in liability coverage.
 You will be able to collect this regardless of the other driver’s coverage.